BoilerMake/bm-app/internal/README.md

 # `internal/`
 This directory should have packages that we don't want others to use.
 This is stuff like "business logic", so http handlers and all that jazz.
-This doesn't me that other will not be able to see this directory, just that they probably shouldn't.
+This doesn't mean that other will not be able to see this directory, just that they probably shouldn't.

 ## Structure
 ### `app/`